ahmadsoliman/react-source-code/README.md

 #### Wrap any function component you want to show off with the `withSourceCode HOC(Higher order component):

-        import { withSourceCode } from "react-component-source";
+        import { withSourceCode } from "react-source-code";

         export const CoolComponent = withSourceCode(() {
           return (